Press enter to search, esc to close

-Although already passed into law, the new regime is not expected to come into effect until Autumn 2021.
+Although already passed into law, the new regime will not come into effect until 4 January 2022.
 However, it unusually has retrospective effect meaning the UK Government can look back at relevant transactions taking place since 11 November 2020.

 The Act is currently the subject of much ongoing consultation with, and scrutiny by, various industries and organisations because of its far-reaching scope.